tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

     sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-This will allow you to issue `kubectl` commands from the jumphost.
+This will allow you to issue `kubectl` commands from the `jumphost`.
 You can use the `master` node as well.